Demosaicing: Goal

-Color filter array
+Background: color filter array

 A color filter array is a mosaic of color filters in front of the image sensor.
 Commercially, the most commonly used CFA configuration is the Bayer filter illustrated here.
 This has alternating red (R) and green (G) filters for odd rows and alternating green (G) and blue (B) filters for even rows.
 There are twice as many green filters as red or blue ones, catering to the human eye's higher sensitivity to green light.

 Since the color subsampling of a CFA by its nature results in aliasing, an optical anti-aliasing filter is typically placed in the optical path between the image sensor and the lens to reduce the false color artifacts (chromatic aliases) introduced by interpolation.

 Since each pixel of the sensor is behind a color filter, the output is an array of pixel values, each indicating a raw intensity of one of the three filter colors.
 Thus, an algorithm is needed to estimate for each pixel the color levels for all color components, rather than a single component.